Perth: Tourism and recreation

-There are many heritage sites in Perth's CBD, Fremantle, and other parts of the metropolitan areas.
+There are many heritage sites in Perth's CBD, Fremantle and other parts of the metropolitan areas.
 Some of the oldest remaining buildings, dating back to the 1830s, include the Round House in Fremantle, the Old Mill in South Perth, and the Old Court House in the city centre.
 Registers of important buildings are maintained by the Heritage Council of Western Australia and local governments.
 A late heritage building is the Perth Mint.
-Yagan Square connects Northbridge and the Perth CBD, with a 45-metre-high digital tower and the 9-metre statue "Wirin" designed by Noongar artist Tjyllyungoo.
+Yagan Square connects Northbridge and the Perth CBD, with a 45-metre-high digital tower and the 9-metre statue Wirin designed by Noongar artist Tjyllyungoo.
 Elizabeth Quay is also a notable attraction in Perth, featuring Swan Bells, a panoramic view of Swan River, and the sculpture Spanda by artist Christian de Vietri.

 Retail shopping in the Perth CBD is focused around Murray Street and Hay Street.
 Both these streets are pedestrian malls between William Street and Barrack Street.
 Forrest Place is another pedestrian mall, connecting the Murray Street mall to Wellington Street and the Perth railway station.
 A number of arcades run between Hay Street and Murray Street, including the Piccadilly Arcade, which housed the Piccadilly Cinema until it closed in late 2013.
 Other shopping precincts include Watertown in West Perth, featuring factory outlets for major brands, the historically significant Fremantle Markets, which date to 1897, and the Midland townsite on Great Eastern Highway, combining historic development around the Town Hall and Post Office buildings with the modern Midland Gate shopping centre further east.
-Joondalup's central business district is largely a shopping and retail area lined with townhouses and apartments, and also features Lakeside Joondalup Shopping City.
+Joondalup's central business district is largely a shopping and retail area lined with townhouses and apartments, and also features Lakeside Joondalup.
 Joondalup was granted the status of "tourism precinct" by the State Government in 2009, allowing for extended retail trading hours.

-Restaurants, bars and nightclubs can be found in the entertainment hubs of Northbridge (just north of the Perth CBD), the west end of the CBD itself, Elizabeth Quay, Leederville, Scarborough and Fremantle.
+Restaurants, bars and nightclubs can be found in the entertainment hubs of Northbridge (just north of the Perth CBD), the west end of the CBD itself, Elizabeth Quay, Leederville, Beaufort Street, Scarborough and Fremantle.
 The Crown casino and resort is located at Burswood.